ksurf-se/ksurf-se/en/home.md

 lang: en
 nav_text: Home

-heading:
 surf_center_skanor: Surfcenter Skanör / Falsterbo

+our_story_section:
-  our_story: Our story
+  heading: Our story
-  location: Location

-text:
-  location: The surf center is located in Skanör/Falsterbo just next to Badhytten on the beach, next to Skanörs hamn.

   founded_by: |
     KSURF was founded by Yassine and Julia.<br/>